Greater Bridgeport Planning Region, Connecticut: MetroCOG policies and activities

-Policies and activities

-As of 2018 MetroCOG is looking into initiating a bike-sharing system that would service Bridgeport, Fairfield and Stratford and perhaps Trumbull, Monroe and Easton.
+As of 2018, MetroCOG is looking into initiating a bike-sharing system that would service Bridgeport, Fairfield and Stratford and perhaps Trumbull, Monroe and Easton.

-Another priority of the council is to gain a "county government equivalence designation" from the United States Census in order to be able to apply for many federal programs as since 1960, Connecticut has no county governments.
+Another priority of the council was to gain a "county government equivalence designation" from the United States Census in order to be able to apply for many federal programs as since 1960, Connecticut has no county governments.
+This change was made official by the U.S. Census Bureau in 2022.

 In 2017 the council worked to secure a $2,050,000 state grant to improve the Pequonnock River trail.

+Demographics

+As of the 2020 United States census, there were 325,778 people living in the Greater Bridgeport Planning Region.

+Municipalities

+The following municipalities are members of the Greater Bridgeport Region: